Brewmaster Monk Tank Guide – Midnight Season 1 (12.0.1)

 Dual Wielding vs 2 Handed Weapons

-Generally, 2-handed weapons win with full enchants and consumables.
+Generally, 2-handed weapons win with full enchants and consumables outside of single-target.
 It is possible for dual-wielding to pull ahead based on your current gear, however.
 For specific situations or item level gaps, sim your character’s options with Raidbot’s Top Gear Tool.

 Gems

-Use Raidbot’s Top Gear Tool for the most specific and accurate results for your character.
-In general, it will usually follow the stat priority above, though when making use of a Culminating Blasphemite you will want to use one of each secondary stat gem to maximize the effect.
+Use Raidbot’s Top Gear Tool for the most specific and accurate results for your character, or default to Flawless Deadly Lapis/Flawless Versatile Garnet.
+In general, this will usually follow the stat priority above.
+For your Eversong Diamond, default to the Indecipherable Eversong Diamond for its increased Agility.

 Enchants